raiyni/bitwarden-plugin/README.md

 1. Once you switch to the login page, your password should fill in when it matches your username.
     * It may take a few seconds for your information to load depending on your internet connection.
     * If an error occurs, you should receive a popup indicating that.
+1. If you are using the AppImage, you will need to set the path to your executable in the config for the plugin.

 #### Passive